amidav16/React-Social-media-website/README.md

 ### `DONE`

-Submitted as zip file
+- Submitted as zip file
-Use one server
+- Use one server
-Followed Folder layout
+- Followed Folder layout
-Submitted Acceptable Zip file
+- Submitted Acceptable Zip file
-Provided Readme.md
+- Provided Readme.md
-Not Skipped instruction in the document
+- Not Skipped instruction in the document
-No Bugs?
+- No Bugs
-Home page accessible at http://localhost:8080
+- Home page accessible at http://localhost:8080
-Specifiy parts of exam that are not completed
+- Specifiy parts of exam that are not completed

 ## Grade Requirements that HAVE and HAVE NOT been done: